-Non-Medical Personal Help (NMPH) What is it for?
-This is an annual allowance for personal support such as: Readers Sign Language Interpreters Note takers (including text help operators) Scribes IT Training Study skills support Mentors Proof readers Helpers providing support for students to move around campus or access specific areas such as the library What is it not for?
-Subject specific tuition Personal help that is required outside class time e.g. help with getting dressed in the morning Any support that would normally be provided by Social Services Any services such as counselling or study support that the institution makes available to all its students Asfedic tuning or similar diagnostic services Treatment Super reading courses or similar, which would benefit all students and which address difficulties which would be present in daily life regardless of undertaking a course of study NMPH for scribing or similar support during exams - see section: Exams on page 24 for more information What is the rate of this allowance?
-In 2015-16, the rate for full time students is £20,520.
+This is an annual allowance.
+In 2016-2017, the rate for full time students is £20,520.
 For part-time students the allowance is scaled down pro rata e.g. a student studying for 50% of the length of a full time course would be entitled to £10,260 (50% of the basic allowance).

+The NMPH allowance is intended to cover personal support such as:

+- Readers

+- Sign Language Interpreters

+- Note takers (including text help operators)

+- Scribes

+- IT Training

+- Study skills support

+- Mentors

+- Proof readers

+- Helpers providing support for students to move around campus or access specific areas such as the library

+We do not pay for:

+- Subject specific tuition - Personal help that is required outside class time e.g. help with getting dressed in the morning - Any support that would normally be provided by Social Services - Any services such as counselling or study support that the institution makes available to all its students - Asfedic tuning or similar diagnostic services - Treatment

+- Super reading courses or similar, which would benefit all students and which address difficulties which would be present in daily life regardless of undertaking a course of study - NMPH for scribing or similar support during exams see section: Exams on page 23 for more information

+If NMPH is identified, please indicate the estimated hourly rate and the number of hours of support required per week.

-Can students use unspent portion of this allowance to top up other allowances?
+Students cannot use any unspent portion of the NMPH allowance to top up the other two allowances.